Go to "Plan Your Visit" for patron safety guidelines.

-A classically trained pianist, Showalter holds a dual undergraduate degree in Economics and German Studies from Stanford University and an MBA from the University of California, Los Angeles.
-He additionally serves on the board of Northwest Academy, an arts-focused college preparatory school in Portland, Oregon.
+Before moving to Portland, Showalter worked as vice president of the Los Angeles Philharmonic, associate vice president of the University of Chicago, and associate dean of Stanford Law School.
+A classically trained pianist, Showalter holds an undergraduate degree from Stanford University and an MBA from the University of California, Los Angeles.
+He additionally serves on the board of Northwest Academy, an arts-focused college preparatory school in downtown Portland, Oregon.